grandsong/mog/README.md

 and wholesome, because we didn't want our servers to explode.

-But writing lots of type-checking logic is tiresome, so we invented
-![schemas for JSON] (http://json-schema.org) to get the job done for us, but just like XML, JSON schemas were _verbose and silly_.
+But writing lots of type-checking logic is tiresome, so we invented [schemas for JSON] (http://json-schema.org) to get the job done for us, but just like XML, JSON schemas were _verbose and silly_.
 They were also overkill when we just wanted to stop our API servers exploding from some dud input.